 By visiting the sites of the original Olympics, an independent traveler can see spectacular ruins and museums, and in the process experience a Greece of stunning natural beauty and rich culture.
 The two natural starting points are Athens and Patras.

-The Greek government’s determination to host a successful Olympics has produced great benefits for travelers.
+The Greek government’s hosting of a successful Olympics has produced great benefits for travelers.
 The main access road to the Acropolis, once clogged with traffic and parked tour buses, is now a pedestrian walkway.
 Museums and major historical sites throughout the city have been refurbished.
 At no time have so many ancient ruins been opened to the public, and the new subway makes them easy to reach.

 If possible, visit Greece in fall or spring, when the weather is mild, the famous smog of Athens is diminished, and tourist-weary Greeks will be happier to see you.

 You could visit all of the sites of the ancient Panhellenic Games on a week-long trip, though longer would be better for exploring more of mainland Greece.
 I recommend spending at least one night at or near each of the sites.
 Delphi and Olympia, in particular, attract large tour groups during the day, but both are peaceful in morning and evening.

 The circuit can be traveled easily by rental car or public transportation.
 My wife Sarah and I used both bus and train on two visits and rented a car for a longer camping trip.

 The car, which we picked up in Patras and dropped off at the Athens Airport, costs about $40 per day, plus another $100 in gas on a 3-week trip, but camping balanced out our budget.
 The car also enabled us to get off the main routes, hike some fantastic trails, and see much more of Greece off the tourist track.

 Trains, which connect most cities, are slower and much less frequent than buses, which travel virtually everywhere.
 All of the locations listed on this route are accessible by bus.